 The Cruel Cashmere Industry

-Cashmere is made from the soft undercoat of goats who are cruelly abused and violently killed.
-Ninety per cent of all cashmere comes from China and Mongolia and the rest from countries like India, Iran, and Tibet.
+Cashmere is made from the soft undercoat of goats who are abused and violently killed.
+The majority – 90% – of all cashmere comes from China or Mongolia and the rest from countries that include India, Iran, and Tibet.
 One goat produces, on average, only 250 grams of hair that can be used for cashmere each year.
 This is so little that in order to produce just one cashmere jacket, the hair of six goats is required.

 Terrified Goats Held Down and Trodden On